The Bankrate promise

-The homestead exemption can offer a level of protection to homeowners at risk of losing their home to creditors.
-The law generally helps prevent foreclosure due to certain difficulties, such as bankruptcy or loss of a spouse.
+One kind of homestead exemption offers protection to homeowners at risk of losing their home to creditors.
+It’s a federal and state law generally helps prevent foreclosure due to certain financial hardships, such as bankruptcy or loss of a spouse.

-If you’re a homeowner and filing for bankruptcy, the homestead exemption can be used to shield your home’s equity from creditors who want to foreclose on the property.
-Simply put, the homestead exemption limits the extent to which they can claim your assets and property.
+If you’re a homeowner and filing for bankruptcy, the homestead exemption can be used to shield your home’s equity from creditors who want it as payment for outstanding obligations.
+Simply put, the homestead exemption limits the extent to which they can claim your property.

 “The homestead exemption can be a most powerful tool in helping common bankruptcy debtors protect and keep their home, while discharging debt,” explains John Colwell, a bankruptcy attorney and president of the board of directors at the National Association of Consumer Bankruptcy Attorneys.

 If you’re filing Chapter 13 bankruptcy, the homestead exemption impacts how much, if any, is to be paid to creditors, according to John Rao, an attorney with the National Consumer Law Center.

 If a homeowner is filing Chapter 7 bankruptcy, “the homestead exemption determines whether they are able to keep their home — or whether they would even file bankruptcy, since they are not likely to file if they have non-exempt equity,” Rao says.

 How much is the homestead exemption?